 What is Data Governance Framework?

+Data governance can be defined as enterprise-wide management of data from availability, usability, security and integrity standpoint.
 The data governance framework is intended to put some structure around how data can be managed and used in an organization based on well-defined rules and processes around a variety of data related operations and decisions.
 Data governance framework is important to data-reliant organizations because it provides a structure for data management and usage.
-Some of the key aspects of data governance includes governing data standards, data privacy, data quality, data development processes and data environments.
+Some of the key aspects of data governance includes the following:

 Key Functions / Components of a Data Governance Framework

 Here are four different key components / functions of a data governance framework: